 The Premier League began in 1992/93 preceded by the Football League or First Division that was founded in 1888.
 Today the league holds the status of the best football league in the world.
 Even though the top clubs in England don’t win the biggest European Cups with same frequency as the top clubs in Spain, the Premier League is still considered to contain the toughest competition overall.
 (Premier League was earlier sponsored by Barclays Bank, thus the reason for its previous official name Barclays Premier League.)

 This is only based on the seasons since the league changed name.
-If all seasons going back to the year 1888 would be included the list should look different.
+If all seasons going back to the year 1888 would be included the list would look different.
 Manchester United would still be on top, though, with 20 titles, but Liverpool would come as the second best with 18 titles.

 All winners since first season including collected points per season by the winner.